HacKanCuBa/blake2signer/docs/docs/performance.md

                 1    0.004    0.004    0.132    0.132 <string>:1(<module>)
         ```

 Therefore, you should prefer using bytes rather than strings.
-However, if you can't avoid it, it's fine: don't go crazy thinking how to do it!
+However, if you can't avoid it, it's fine: don't lose your mind thinking how to do it!
 The benefit is marginal at best for large payloads, and almost negligible for small ones.
-So this is just to make the point that, in the long run if you can use bytes then that should be preferred; otherwise it's fine.
+So this is to make the point that, in the long run, if you can use bytes, then that should be preferred; otherwise, it's fine.

+### The same goes for files!

+When using file-related methods, like [*Blake2SerializerSigner*](signers.md#blake2signer.signers.Blake2SerializerSigner)'s [`load`](#blake2signer.signers.Blake2SerializerSigner.load) and [`dump`](#blake2signer.signers.Blake2SerializerSigner.dump), this consideration is also pertinent.
+For both, it is convenient for the file to be opened in **binary** mode, rather than in text mode.
+This is to prevent a string to bytes conversion in first case, and to prevent a bytes to string conversion in the second case.

 ## Choosing the right signer